rontarrant/gtkDcoding/docs/_posts/2019-07-26-0056-mvc-ix-a-combobox-with-flair.md

 And here's a link to [the companion files]( https://github.com/rontarrant/gtkDcoding/blob/master/downloads/weather_combobox.zip).

 Everything presented today is something we’ve looked at before.
-What’s different, is how it’s all put together to make the *Weather ComboBox* example.
+What’s different is how it’s all put together to make the *Weather ComboBox* example.
 So, we'll skim through to see those changes before checking out how this whole thing is put together.

 First, there's this import: